ros2/design/articles/141_static_remapping.md

 The first case requires a wildcard to match the rest of a namespace.
 The second requires a wildcard to match the basename at the end.

-*Example: Partial namespace replacement*
+*Example of partial namespace replacement:*

 - Node uses names `/foo`, `/foo/bar/baz`
 - Node given rule `/foo**:=/fizz\1`
 - Resulting names `/foo`, `/fizz/bar/baz`

-*Example: Full namespace replacement*
+*Example of full namespace replacement:*

 - Node uses names `/foo/bar/baz`, `/foo/bar/fee/biz`
 - Node given rule `/foo/bar/*:=/bar/foo/\1`